 Planning for Emergencies & Inclement Weather

 Cornell University strives to ensure we are thoughtfully and proactively planning to ensure proper and safe access in times of emergency or severe weather for all students, including students whose disabilities impact their ability to navigate campus under such circumstances.
-When you register with Student Disability Services (SDS) for either a permanent or temporary physical, medical, or sensory disability, there will be an opportunity to discuss and plan for such situations.
+Let us know if you would like to discuss this.

 Emergency Evacuation Planning

-If you are unable to use stairs, hear alarms, safely see, or expediently exit in an emergency situation, SDS will work with you to create an emergency evacuation plan for exiting your on campus residence and classroom buildings.
+If you are unable to use stairs, hear alarms, safely see, or expediently exit in an emergency situation, SDS can work with you to create an emergency evacuation plan for exiting your on campus residence and campus buildings.